 The iX1 is fun to drive, engaging and powerful, though the ride is a little firm for our tastes

-The iX1 might be a family SUV, but floor the accelerator and it feels hot-hatch quick.
+The iX1 might be a family SUV, but floor the accelerator and top models feel hot-hatch quick.
 There’s even a boost function that gives you maximum power output for 10 seconds, at which point your passengers might be searching for something to hold onto.
 The performance doesn’t tail off as much as you might expect at higher speeds, either, and it's far more fun to drive than its Audi, Mercedes and Volvo rivals.
 Slower, single-motor models are expected in due course.

 BMW iX1 0-62mph, top speed and acceleration

-As it stands, all models get a paddle behind the left hand side of the steering wheel is a paddle which engages the ‘boost’ mode and if you’d like, acceleration can be accompanied by a sci-fi-esque soundtrack provided by legendary film composer Hans Zimmer, which is a nice touch.
+As it stands, all models get a paddle behind the left hand side of the steering wheel that engages the ‘boost’ mode, and if you’d like, acceleration can be accompanied by a sci-fi-esque soundtrack provided by legendary film composer Hans Zimmer.
 This definitely adds to the engagement, but you can turn it off if you like.

 The iX1 is a fun, engaging car to drive, regardless of its heft or family-car credentials.
 However, it’s not a flawless driving experience.
-Our test car came in xLine trim, not the M Sport spec with its more focused suspension set-up, but we still found the ride to be particularly firm.
-As a result, the car felt a little jittery on some surfaces at higher speeds, while going over speed bumps and larger potholes was quite noticeable.
-Considering how flat the iX1 remains on twister roads and cornering, it wouldn’t hurt if BMW softened the suspension a bit.
+Our dual-motor test car came in xLine trim (not the M Sport spec with its more focused suspension set-up) but we still found the ride to be particularly firm.
+The car felt a little jittery on some surfaces at higher speeds, while going over speed bumps and larger potholes was quite noticeable.
+Considering how flat the iX1 remains on twister roads and when cornering, it wouldn’t hurt if BMW softened the suspension a bit.

 During more relaxed driving, you can’t hear any whine from the electric motors, but we did encounter a little more wind and road noise than we might have liked.
-It wasn’t too bad and it wasn’t as much as you’d hear in the cabin of a Mercedes EQA, so overall, the iX1 is very refined indeed.
-The steering doesn’t offer much in the way of feedback, but it’s predictable, not too quick, and has a good amount of weight to it.
+It wasn’t as much as you’d hear in the cabin of a Mercedes EQA, however, meaning overall, the iX1 is very refined indeed.
+The BMW’s steering doesn’t offer much in the way of feedback, but it’s predictable and has a good amount of weight to it.

-The calibration of the brake pedal could do with some work though.
-The first part of the pedal travel doesn’t slow the car all that much, but press it a little firmer, and the brakes bite aggressively.
-Thankfully, drivers get a choice of five levels of brake regeneration, the majority of which can be selected through the touchscreen which is more fiddly than in rivals like the Hyundai Ioniq 5 that feature steering wheel-mounted paddles.
-At least the strongest brake energy regeneration mode is accessed simply via the ‘B’ mode on the gear selector and allows for full one-pedal driving and is our preferred setup when sitting in stop-start traffic or when driving around town.
+The calibration of the brake pedal could do with some work, though.
+The first part of the pedal travel doesn’t slow the car all that much, but press it a little firmer, and the brakes bite rather aggressively.
+Thankfully, drivers get a choice of five levels of brake regeneration – the strongest of which is accessed simply via the ‘B’ mode on the gear selector.
+This allows for full one-pedal driving and is our preferred setup when sitting in stop-start traffic or when driving around town.